Skip to main content

 3. Preserve Key Information

-When encountering hard-to-reproduce issues, backup logs:
+When encountering hard-to-reproduce issues, you can backup the logs:

 # Backup current logs